MidnightPavlaka635920/Initframis/README.md

 ## Usage
-To use this, run `initframis input.mp4 80 output.full h`
+To use this, run `./initframis input.mp4 80 output.full h` from your initframis binary directory unless you installed it to the $PATH.
 Of course, you will need to specify input video file.
 Output is saved to current directory if not specified.
 ### Arguments
 - `input.mp4` Input video file.
 Can be any valid video file, needs read permissions.